Rudra-6767/spsc-ringbuffer/README.md

 ## Scope

 SPSC only.
 Supporting multiple producers or consumers is a meaningfully different, harder problem — multiple threads would be racing to update the same index, which this design's single-writer-per-index assumption doesn't handle.
-Deliberately left out here rather than solved incorrectly.